-(26) “Predeprivation hearing” means a Board hearing at which the respondent has the opportunity to explain why the Board should not issue an order for summary suspension pursuant to State Government Article, §10-226(c)(2), Annotated Code of Maryland.
+(26) “Predeprivation hearing” means a disciplinary panel hearing at which the respondent has the opportunity to explain why the disciplinary panel should not issue an order for summary suspension pursuant to State Government Article, §10-226(c)(2), Annotated Code of Maryland.

-(28) “Prohibited act” means any conduct for which the Board can issue a sanction.
+(28) “Prohibited act” means any conduct for which the Board or a disciplinary panel can issue a sanction.

-(29) “Proposed decision” means the proposed findings of fact and, where required by the delegation order from the Board, the proposed conclusions of law and proposed disposition issued by the administrative law judge.
+(29) “Proposed decision” means the proposed findings of fact and, where required by the delegation order from the Board or a disciplinary panel, the proposed conclusions of law and proposed disposition issued by the administrative law judge.

-(30) “Recusal” means disqualification by a Board member from participating in a proceeding because of a legal interest or prejudice in the case before the Board.
+(30) “Recusal” means disqualification by a Board or disciplinary panel member from participating in a proceeding because of a legal interest or prejudice in the case before the Board or disciplinary panel.

-(a) Given notice to answer allegations concerning violations of a statute over which the Board has jurisdiction;
+(a) Given notice to answer allegations concerning violations of a statute over which the Board or a disciplinary panel has jurisdiction;

-(c) Given notice to answer allegations concerning violations of a Board order; or
+(c) Given notice to answer allegations concerning violations of a Board or disciplinary panel order.

-(34) “Sanction” means an action by the Board which:
+(33) “Sanction” means an action by the Board or a disciplinary panel which:

 (b) Places on probation;